iman-zamani/Domin8/README.md

 - UCI (Universal Chess Interface) compatible
 - Aggressive evaluation and move selection
-- Written in C for performance and control
 - Minimal-draw design for decisive results

 ## Build Instructions